djnavarro/workbch/README.md

 ## Example 3: Editing jobs

-Internally, a “job” is represented as a list with the following fields
+Internally, a job is represented as a list with the following fields

   - `name`: name of the project
   - `description`: brief description of the project